jcontini/old-jekyll-site/_posts/2015-09-20-Mining-WhatsApp-for-Language-Learning.md

 ![Translating words in Google Sheets](/images/posts/translate.gif)

-Shout out to my friend and former colleage [@_couper](https://twitter.com/_couper) for convincing me to write this post.
+Shout out to my friend and former colleague [@_couper](https://twitter.com/_couper) for convincing me to write this post.
 I've been meaning to get blogging for awhile and this seems like a good start!